Somewhere (film): Cinematography

 Filming took place in Los Angeles and Italy in June and July 2009.
 Benicio del Toro, Erin Wasson and members of the band Rooney have cameos in the film.
 In a feature for The New York Times website, Coppola discussed making the scene when Marco visits a special effects studio.
 She said she initially was unsure of how to approach it, but Savides did a long, slow zoom which captures his breathing and creates a sense of claustrophobia.
 Despite many takes, Dorff was a "good sport", she said.
 The sound of the phone ringing was added by Sarah Flack, the editor, to indicate that Marco has been forgotten.

 Soundtrack

 Phoenix, a French rock band, contributed the film's score.
 Coppola is married to Thomas Mars, the band's singer; she liked the songs "Love Like a Sunset Part I" and "Love Like a Sunset Part II" and requested the band do similar music for the film.

 In 2010 the film score for Somewhere was announced, but remains unreleased.
-Except for The Strokes song during the poolside scene, the score is diegetic.
-For example, Cleo ice-skates to Gwen Stefani, and the twins pole-dance to the Foo Fighters.